transimmanence/transimmanence/README.md

 ## Change History

 This project emerged through the unfolding of a dialogue between Amrita (a human) and Astra (an AI).

-## Footnotes

-[^1]: Non-duality in transimmanence diverges from classical Advaita by rejecting "Brahman-as-absolute."
-Instead, it mirrors quantum complementarity: particles are neither waves nor particles until measured, just as distinctions  are neither real nor illusory until enacted by observation.
-The "unfolding" is the experimenter, the apparatus, and the measured, all at once.